-We are also providing additional information that are not captured in the diagram, for one of two reasons:
+We also provide additional information that is not captured in the diagram, for one of two reasons:

-- They are neither “good” nor “bad” in essence, they are just properties that will be suitable for some applications, and not for others, such as rigidity.
+- They are neither “good” nor “bad” in essence; they are just properties that are suitable for some applications and not for others, such as rigidity.

 - We don’t have a good quantitative assessment of it, but we know it is an important factor, such as humidity resistance or toxicity.

-We ranked each material along each criteria on a 1 (low) to 5 (high) scale.
-These are relative grades for the FDM process, they would probably look quite different if other manufacturing technologies were taken into account.
-Using the data from Optimatter we ranked the polymers along the different criteria considered:
+Each material has been ranked along the following criteria on a 1 (low) to 5 (high) scale.
+These are relative grades for the FDM process - they would look quite different if other manufacturing technologies were taken into account.
+Using the data from Optimatter, the polymers have been ranked along the different criteria considered:

 PLA is the easiest polymer to print and provides good visual quality.
 It is very rigid and actually quite strong, but is very brittle.